Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Whoa.

-You shoot people who try and shoot guns at it.
+You shoot people trying to shoot guns at it.

 Shooting each other.